-- a.
-Go into the Control Panel, double-click the Network Connections icon - b.
-Right-click the Local Area Connection icon and the click Properties. - c.
-Click Internet Protocol (TCP/IP) and click Properties. - d.
-Then click Obtain an IP address automatically and click OK.
+a.
+Go into the Control Panel, double-click the Network Connections icon b.
+Right-click the Local Area Connection icon and the click Properties.

+c.
+Click Internet Protocol (TCP/IP) and click Properties.

 Note: If you are experiencing difficulties, please contact your computer or operating system manufacturer for assistance.